belozersky321/PhyloBench/README.md

 Run `makefile.py`.
 The result is the file `table.txt`.

-Index `pfamseq` as EMBOSS sequence database (program `dbxfasta`).
+Index `pfamseq` as EMBOSS sequence database named "pfamseq" (program `dbxfasta` of the EMBOSS package).

+Make the directory named "Scripts" and put all files from this repository (scripts and `tnt_input.txt`) there.

 To create files for each species set, make a directory for this species set and perform the following steps in this directory.
-It is assuming that files `swisspfam`, `nodes.dmp`, `names.dmp`, `speclist.txt`, `swisspfam_reduced.txt`, `swisspfam_coord.txt`, `table.txt` are in parent directory during performing all these steps.
+It is assuming that files `swisspfam`, `nodes.dmp`, `names.dmp`, `speclist.txt`, `swisspfam_reduced.txt`, `swisspfam_coord.txt`, `table.txt` are in the parent directory and the directory Scripts is a sister directory during performing all these steps.

 Step 1: Selection of species
 -----